Skip to main content

 Dry your Tesla with a microfiber towel.
 If you let it dry in the sun or on its own, it can create water spots instead of that clean shine you’re looking for.
 Saturate the microfiber towel with hose water or pat the towel on your car until it soaks up moisture and becomes damp.
 Then, dry with the towel using long strokes, not by wiping in a circular motion.
 Each time the towel fills up with water, ring it out and keep going.

-The wheel wooly is meant to get in tough areas like the spokes.
+The wheel wooly is meant to get in tight areas like the spokes.

 Car Cleaning products for your Tesla